-Percentage of uncoded (quasi-)sentences
+Percentage of (quasi-)sentences coded as 000 (No meaningful category applies).

-. missing data

 Categories

 Data Entries per101 - per706

 Percentages of seventy-six categories grouped into seven major policy areas.
 Because of the different length of documents, the number of (quasi-)sentences in each category is standardised taking the total number of (quasi-) sentences in the respective documents as a base.
 In the data set each of these categories is a variable that represents the percentage.